kanbanyte/sepa/assessments/sadrr.md

 The perception system needs to retains information about the data it retrieved, its outputs, confidence level and other metadata.
 This data is useful for telemetry, debugging and computer vision model training.
 * **Computer Vision Network**\
-This is the core component of the Perception System, which detects the presence of items to be assembled based on validated input data.
+This is the core of the **Image Processing System**, which detects the presence of items to be assembled based on validated input data.
+This sub-component represents the machine-learning network trained to detect the presence of objects at their designated position.
 * **Position Data Formatter**\
 The raw output of **Computer Vision Network** is not public to other components since it is most likely not useful to them.
 The results of the data prediction model should only include boolean data representing the presence/absence of an item.